No Cav: Low economic impact on the territory

 According to some observers, including Il Sole 24 Ore, the positive economic impact of the marble industry on the territory is it is getting smaller and smaller.
 Even on the employment front, the sector would be declining: according to Corriere della Sera, the number of direct employees in the quarries would have dropped from 16,000 in the 1950s to about 1,000 today.

 Yet, while less than 100,000 tons of marble were mined annually in 1920, today it is up to 5 millions.

 Moreover, most of the marble extracted in blocks is no longer worked in Carrara or in Italy, while the marble sector offers less and less work, poorly paid and moreover in safety conditions that have often been considered insufficient.
 Moreover, according to some national media, the public budget would have a minimal income from mining and sometimes not even the entire amount due would be paid.

 In addition to these considerations, there are the "external costs" of marble processing, i.e., those indirect costs borne by the community, which would be approximately three times those incurred directly by mining companies.

 Some observers have referred to the effects of the stone industry on the Apuan territory as an example of predatory capitalism, even going so far as to compare the local economic reality to that typical of colonies.
 Raúl Zibechi, for example, has spoken of the "harmony of the extractivist model with the colonial experience" stating that "in the economic sphere, extractivism has produced enclave economies similar to those induced in the colonies".
-Indeed, the ownership of many quarries is in the hands of foreign multinationals, including the Bin Laden family.
+The ownership of many quarries is in the hands of foreign multinationals, including the Bin Laden family.